starius/lua-phpass/README.md

 ## Notes

-The algorithm uses salt, that is why `phpass.hashPassword` is not deterministic.
+The algorithm used in `phpass.hashPassword` generates random salt, so this function returns different hashes for a password.

 `phpass.hashPassword` has second argument, `count_log2`,
 which is `log2` of number of iterations.
 The algorithm of